arrow Products

 Manual migrations are notoriously time-consuming, prone to errors, and usually force compromise on quality or speed.

-What can look like a small number of articles can become a rather large piece of work very quickly when consider all the fields and points of data an article includes, as well as new elements which might need to be added.
+What can look like a small number of articles can become a rather large piece of work very quickly when consider all the fields and points of data an article includes, as well as new elements your team may have decided to add.

 The good news is that there are tools and scripts available to do much of the heavy lifting.